mpmansell/cookiecutter-modern-pypackage-mpm/CONTRIBUTING.md

 ## Additional Notes

-If you have any question feel free to contact us at fedejaure@gmail.com.
+If you have any question feel free to contact us at {{ cookiecutter.contact_method }}.